Hammertail/spellbinder/README.md

 This is NOT a replacement for the `fetch` API, but a wrapper around it to make it easier and convenient to use.

+## Features

+- Automatically parses the response data to JSON
+- Validates the response data using Zod
+- Handles errors in a more structured way (not yeat implemented)

 ## Installation

 ```bash